 - Pay for a registration fee (prices vary depending on the country)

 - Buy a preparation book or sign up for a preparation course

 How to prepare for the exams?

 Luckily, there is a great deal of preparation material available online to get familiar with the tests’ format.
 Besides self-study, you could get help from an online private tutor or join our 1o1 or 2to1 online CELI or CILS prep course.
 Use mock tests, which you can easily find online, or solidi preparation material.
 All the exams are doable if you have the correct level.
 Nevertheless, knowing how to deal with the format of the exams is crucial.

 What level to choose depends on your goal.
 If you need an Italian Language Certification to access university in Italy, you will need a B2 or C1.
 If you have an excellent command of the language, maybe you want to take your chance and try the C1 or C2.
 If you are a beginner learner and want to take an examination to set yourself a goal to work towards, you can sign up for an A1 or A2.

 The CELI was created and is issued by the University of Perugia for Foreigners.
-The exams take place in three annual sections (spring, summer, fall) at the same university and regularly, at certified institutions or language schools, worldwide.
+The exams take place in three annual sections (spring, summer, fall) at certified institutions, language schools or universities worldwide.

 - CELI (the

 traditionalone, intended for educated adults)